HugoBruins/cancatchers/python/live_monitoring/readme.md

 This piece of code is amazing!
 You plop in your ground station usb-port, start up the code, start the cansat and this will log all the received data into a text file, while also plotting the data afterward.
 I am planning on making some adjustments so you can see the current distance between the Cansat, this will be fun for a distance test.

+The code is working for the latest groundstation_all_fallback, where it can still plot no matter if the gps module fails.

 ## Picture

 (GPS is not working, but here is a sample of how the afterward plot would look (temperature is really high, attic life is hard).